bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

     new MiniCssExtractPlugin(),
     new HtmlWebpackPlugin({
       template: './src/index.html',
+      hash: true,
     }),
   ],
 }</code>
 </pre>

-If you compare the dev and prod configs now, you will also see that we have shortened the loader array syntax just a little bit.
+If you compare the dev and prod configs, you will also see that we have shortened the loader array syntax just a little bit.

-`npm run build` and check to see in our output folder that the CSS is in a separate file and not in the JS.
-Upload the app to a server to check if everything works.
+Run `npm run build` and check that the CSS is in a separate bundled file and not in the JS.
+Upload the app to a server if you want to check if everything works.

 The output name and folder is the same as for the JS, but that can be customised in the plugin’s settings if you need to.